Noczio/VoorSpelling/README.md

 ## Run program from source code

-1. First download application from the respository
+1. First, download as a zip/rar or clone the app from the respository
 2. Open powersheel with admind privileges and then change the Execution Policy (Set-ExecutionPolicy RemoteSigned)
 3. Install Visual Studio build tools (core libraries linked to mljar-supervised algorithm)
 4. Install Python 3.7